 What's A Raft Up?

 It's a PSC sailing trip on the Chesapeake Bay scheduled during one of the three-day holiday weekends.
 We call these sails a "raft-ups" because we tie the boats together, like a raft, when we anchor the first night.
 The Club boat is joined by other PSC members who own their own boats, and our rafts can build to more than a dozen boats!
-The second night we usually stay at a marina and enjoy dinner together in a local restaurant or other dining event.
+The second night we usually stay at a marina and enjoy dinner together in a local restaurant.
 On the third day, we rise in the morning, have a leisurely breakfast, and set sail for our home ports.

 Who can participate?

 Any PSC member or a guest of a PSC member can go on the Club's raft ups.
 NO SAILING EXPERIENCE IS NECESSARY!
-In an effort to encourage new members to join in this event, the Club offers a $50 discount to a member’s first raft-up sail.

 How Much Does it Cost?